-Those conditions include continued performance, annual revenue growth and periodic audits.
+Those conditions include continued performance, annual revenue growth, and periodic audits.

-Media company A now needs continued credit to continue to operate their business, this is what happened during the great consolidation, not only of radio, but TV and Newspapers as well.
+Media company A now needs continued credit to continue to operate their business, this is what happened during the great consolidation, not only of radio but TV and Newspapers as well.

-If and when the conditions of the loan look like they are not being met, the bank sends out it’s representatives to talk to the owners of media company A.
+If and when the conditions of the loan look like they are not being met, the bank sends out its representatives to talk to the owners of media company A.

 They “suggest” moves to improve the bottom line, often offering to make concessions if certain conditions are met, such as installing voice tracking and laying off workers or selling properties

-News rooms are cut first as news is labor intensive and does not make any money.
+Newsrooms are cut first as news is labor intensive and does not make any money.

 Slowly, the rest of the staff is reduced or has their pay and hours reduced.

 It is thus that the large banksters have gained control of much of the “traditional” media in this country.
-They have sought to steer the free press into oblivion, substituting, instead, the corporatist media outlets we see today in NBC, ABC, CBS, MSNBC, CNBC, Foxnews, as well as the above mentioned newspaper holding companies.
+They have sought to steer the free press into oblivion, substituting, instead, the corporatist media outlets we see today in NBC, ABC, CBS, MSNBC, CNBC, FoxNews, as well as the above-mentioned newspaper holding companies.
 While skimming over general news items, much of the important news of the day goes unreported.
-Things like the Fed’s latest round of quantitative easing (QE3), the ever expanding role of TSA, the unauthorized nature of the Libyan adventure and the possible ties to Goldman Sachs, the continuing nuclear release at Fukushima, FDA approval of GMO seeds, the FCC’s revolving door employees, ever increasing amounts of police brutality, etc are under reported or not reported at all.
+Things like the Fed’s latest round of quantitative easing (QE3), the ever-expanding role of TSA, the unauthorized nature of the Libyan adventure and the possible ties to Goldman Sachs, the continuing nuclear release at Fukushima, FDA approval of GMO seeds, the FCC’s revolving door employees, ever-increasing amounts of police brutality, etc are under-reported or not reported at all.

 Why are those particular stories important?
 Because the implications impact every one of us, only most people don’t know or understand that.
-Citizens of this country have no idea why things are getting so expensive, why their jobs have disappeared, why their houses are worth less than they paid for them, why the current crop of politicians look worse than the last crop, why police are dressing like storm troopers and gunning people down in their own homes, etc. It all reminds me of the Pink Floyd song, Sheep:
+Citizens of this country have no idea why things are getting so expensive, why their jobs have disappeared, why their houses are worth less than they paid for them, why the current crop of politicians looks worse than the last crop, why police are dressing like storm troopers and gunning people down in their own homes, etc. It all reminds me of the Pink Floyd song, Sheep:

-Only dimly aware of a certain unease in the air
+Harmlessly passing your time in the grassland away Only dimly aware of a certain unease in the air

-We are being fed with little bits of over simplified, unconnected and or incomplete information which only fits the narrative the so called news organization is putting forward.
+We are being fed with little bits of oversimplified, unconnected, and or incomplete information which only fits the narrative the so-called news organization is putting forward.
 Deviation from the narrative rarely occurs and only under the most unusual circumstances or by accident.

 If there is not a local independent media outlet, consider starting one.
 The new LPFM rules are still being worked on, the FCC has promised to speed this along, which means we should see something in the next five years or so.
 While we wait, consider blogging or teaming up with a group of people to launch an online news site.
 While I have been blogging for several years, I have learned one very important fact: People love the truth.
 That is the surest formula for success, tell the truth and back it up with valid sources and documentation.
-I know many people in the radio news business that, if asked, would be happy to give some pointers on local news gathering.
+I know many people in the radio news business that, if asked, would be happy to give some pointers on local news gatherings.